mp-sec/azure-siem-tutorial/README.md

 ![image](https://user-images.githubusercontent.com/99374038/179321192-6dd53f43-8232-4845-b9f6-1d0f2c92be33.png)
 Clicking the Ok button should fix that entry, and hopefully others, but depending on the number of mismatched fields, you will need to continue checking each entry to ensure the correct data is being parsed for the custom field.

 This is the repetitive part, but you will need to go through each field and do this same training process.
 You can keep using the same log entry over and over for each custom field you make, but you need to ensure the data is correctly parsed or else this will negatively affect Sentinels performance.
 If you don't want to parse each field, you can, alternatively, only parse the longitude, latitude, country, and label, but I believe it's best to be thorough, even if it isn't always required.
 For optimal results, go through each field.
 Once that is done, you have successfully trained Log Analytics Workspace to parse the formatting structure of the log file inside of the VM, that it will automatically read for you.
 It will take some time for Log Analytics Workspace to fill in the fields for you, so you'll need to wait.
 Before the custom fields are populated, you can test the accuracy of the training by intentionally failing to log in via Remote Desktop Connection to the VM.
 This will create a new log entry which can be used to ensure the segments of data are placed under the correct custom field.
 If something is wrong, you can use the new log entry for further training.
-If everything is fine, we can move on to setting up Sentintel.
+If everything is fine, we can move on to setting up Sentinel.

 # Azure Sentinel
 Sentinel can be found with the search bar, and then the workspace that was made can be clicked.
 In here, under Threat management, you can click on Workbooks, and then add a new one: